gabrielmcg/Docker-docs/ops/README.md

 </p>

 <p class="p">These group files facilitate more sophisticated settings, such as additional drives and additional network interfaces.
-Fore example, here
+For example, here
   is the <code class="ph codeph">group_vars/nfs.yml</code> file.
 </p>